m-dougl/m-dougl/README.md

 <p align="left">
 Hi there, I’m Douglas from Brazil! 👋<br><br>
-- 🔭 Current Role: Analyst at TIM<br>
+- 🔭 Current Role: Data Engineer at TIM<br>
 - 📚 Learning Focus: Data Engineering pipelines and Machine Learning applied to Big Data scenarios<br>
 - ⚡ Hobbies: Improving communication skills and exploring the field of telecommunications<br>
 - 🌱 Currently Exploring: Cloud technologies and their applications in data engineering<br>